Text consolidated by Valsts valodas centrs (State

 this Section, determining the amount thereof not less than 10 per

-cent of the calculated tax sum (not applying other rebates).
-Upon
+cent of the calculated tax amount (not applying other rebates).

 Section, a local government is not entitled to concurrently apply